stiliajohny/stiliajohny.github.io/content/posts/repo-strategy/index.en.md

 "We will have to release all the sack in one day; I don't like monoliths."

 It is a common misconception that monorepo is not the same as monolith based on the association of a repository with a deployment artefact.<br>
 See companies like Google and Facebook have used monorepo, yet they release their applications in different versions.
-Because monorepos simplify code sharing and cross-project refactorings, they significantly lower the cost of creating libs, microservices and micro-frontends.
+Because monorepos simplify code sharing and cross-project refactoring, they significantly lower the cost of creating libs, microservices and micro-frontends.
 So adopting a monorepo often enables more deployment flexibility.

 ## It lets other teams change my code